Vince Russo: Walkout and return

-In January 2000, Russo received two phone calls, one from Bret Hart (then WCW World Heavyweight Champion) and another from Jeff Jarrett (then WCW United States Heavyweight Champion), both saying that they were injured, thus could not wrestle and forced to vacate their respective championships.
-This required Russo to alter the plans he had in mind for Hart and the New World Order.
+In January 2000, Russo received two phone calls, one from Bret Hart (then WCW World Heavyweight Champion) and one from Jeff Jarrett (then WCW U.S. Heavyweight Champion), both saying they were injured, could not wrestle, and had to vacate their championships.
+This required Russo to alter his plans for Hart and the New World Order.
 Russo and his booking committee sat down to determine what would now happen at Souled Out.
 One of the ideas included putting the now-vacated WCW Title on the shoot fighter Tank Abbott, a former UFC fighter.
-In an attempt to do something believable, the idea was originally to have a "rumble match" in which Sid Vicious would be an early entrant in the match and would last all the way to the end when Abbott would come into the match and eliminate him with one punch.
+In an attempt to do something believable, the idea was originally to have a "rumble match" in which Sid Vicious would be an early entrant in the match and would last all the way to the end, when Abbott would come into the match and eliminate him with one punch.
 Russo said that Abbott might not have held the belt for more than 24 hours if this title change had actually occurred.
-However, the day after he and his committee came up with the idea, he was asked to work in a committee and no longer be head writer.
-Russo declined the offer and left the company, with his immediate replacement being Kevin Sullivan, who along with other bookers, chose wrestler Chris Benoit to win the title from Vicious in a singles bout with Arn Anderson as the referee.
+But the day after he and his committee came up with the idea, he was asked to work in a committee and no longer be head writer.
+Russo declined the offer and left the company, with his immediate replacement being Kevin Sullivan, who along with other bookers chose Chris Benoit to win the title from Vicious in a singles bout with Arn Anderson as referee.

-Three months after Russo's departure, Kevin Sullivan was ultimately relieved of his duties in March 2000 and Russo returned as lead writer, alongside the returning Eric Bischoff.
-The idea was that Russo and Bischoff would reboot WCW into a more modern, streamlined company that would allow the younger talent to work with the established stars.
-On April 10, 2000, WCW Monday Nitro edition, Vince Russo was introduced as an on-screen antagonist authority figure.
-Notable storyline points his character was involved with include "The New Blood vs. The Millionaire's Club"; his feud with Ric Flair where he and David Flair were involved with shaving Ric Flair's hair as well as Reid Flair's hair; his feud with Goldberg; and his short reign as world champion.
+Sullivan was relieved of his duties in March 2000 and Russo returned as lead writer, alongside the returning Eric Bischoff.
+The idea was that Russo and Bischoff would reboot WCW into a more modern, streamlined company that would allow younger talent to work with established stars.
+On the April 10, 2000, WCW Monday Nitro episode, Russo was introduced as an on-screen antagonist authority figure.
+Notable storyline points for his character include "The New Blood vs. The Millionaire's Club"; his feud with Ric Flair, in which he and David Flair shaved Ric's hair and Reid Flair's hair; his feud with Goldberg; and his short reign as world champion.
 On May 8, 2000, Russo booked Miss Elizabeth in her first official wrestling match against Daffney.
 Elizabeth left the company shortly thereafter.